f1lby/p2pblocklists/README.md

 ### ** As of 06th January 2025 the list officially reached over 2.32 billion IPv4 addresses.
 We had another little celebration....... **

 Disclaimer; No warranty is given for any inaccuracies, loss of service or otherwise.
 The term IP and IPv4 are used interchangeably in this repo.
+My hovercraft is full of eels.